• Skip to main content

 Why do people need to increase their supply?

 There are many reasons why someone would want to increase their supply.
-It is important to understand what “normal” supply looks like, though, and that everyone has a maximum amount they are able to produce.
+It is important to understand what “normal” supply looks like, though, and that everyone has a maximum amount they can produce.

 Here are some times you may see a decreased milk supply: